 In 2019, beavers returned to the site, building a dam on top of the weir for the artificial ponds and raising water levels high enough to join the ponds together.
-Seepage from the beaver pond under the W&OD Trail has created a band of marsh on the other side of the old railroad berm.
+An area of marsh, possibly due to seepage from the beaver pond under the W&OD Trail, has emerged on the other side of the old railroad berm.
 A brooklet drains the marshy area, trickling into Four Mile Run downstream from its confluence with Arlington Forest Branch.